FarzadHayat/portfolio/README.md

 # portfolio
-Portfolio Website made with Hugo
+A website to showcase my projects made with [Go Hugo](https://gohugo.io/)

 TODO:
-1. add project screenshots
+1. add screenshot slideshow to posts
-2. add contact page
+2. deploy to a server